Words or terms defined in § 5.1-1 of the Code of Virginia are incorporated by reference. The following words and terms when used in this

 B. The regulations may provide for times when take-offs and landings are allowed.

-C. The regulations may designate specific properties of increased concern for public safety or risk to natural resources where an operator seeking to use the property must show (i) the purpose of the take-off and landing, (ii) what steps the operator will take to limit risk to the public or to natural resources, and (iii) information to demonstrate that the take-off and landing can be carried out safely.
+C. The regulations may designate specific properties of increased concern for public safety or risk to natural resources where an operator seeking to use the property must show (i) the purpose of the take-off and landing, (ii) what steps the operator will take to limit risk to the public or to natural resources, and (iii) information to demonstrate that the take-off and landing can be carried out without harm to the identified public safety risk or natural resources.
 On such properties, the regulation may deny permission to take-off or land unmanned aircraft, unless the operator can demonstrate the safety of the take-off and landing, based on the information provided.

 Prior to designating any properties pursuant to this subsection, the political subdivision must show the basis for the designation.
 The designation must be based on a significant and specific risk to public safety or to natural resources.
 Every area designated pursuant to this subsection must include a map showing, with specificity, the area of prohibited use.
 The map and any related documents must be provided in electronic, computable, machine-readable, and transmissible form.